 Employees need to be valued equally, even while their roles remain equitable.
 That is to say, everyone contributes in a unique way but all roles are equally valued and respected.
 For example, don’t ever say something like “even the lowest-level employee.”
 You may not mean it the way it sounds, but you can understand why someone could hear it that way.

 Loyalty begets loyalty.
 If we want employees to be loyal to us, showing loyalty to them is critical.

-Here are two simple questions you should ask your direct reports to help design an employee experience that will keep them around for the long haul.
+Here are two simple questions you should ask your direct reports to help design an employee experience that will keep them around for the long haul and reduce the regrettable employee turnover rate.
 Each year, and especially when you on-board a new employee, ask them two simple questions.

 - What does a good day at work look like?
 Other variations include: When are you the most engaged in your job, or describe for me what makes you eager to come to work?

 - When does it feel like a bad day at work?
 Other ways to ask this same thing are: What is something that demotivates you, or when do you dread coming back to work on a Monday morning?

 Have them be specific in their answers, and, if possible, encourage them to provide you with their responses in writing.
 Don’t promise them that you can fix everything, but you can commit that, whenever possible, you will try and take into account their stated preferences.

 Lack of opportunity for personal growth or career development is the number-one reason for employee turnover.
 So what’s it like in your organization?
 Have you implemented growth into your employee retention strategies?
 Do your employees grow or go?
 According to a survey by Glassdoor and Harris Interactive, more applicants—52 percent—wanted to hear about growth opportunities when interviewing for a job than about any other perk.
 The same survey also found that one-third of employees left a job because of—wait for it—lack of career growth—than for any other reason.